-Assessing the current workload allows the rejuvenation module to decide when to perform rejuvenation based on the current aging state.
-Specifically, ADaRTA includes a load monitor, which periodically collects (within time T) the following workload indicators (WIs):
+Understanding the current load allows the rejuvenation module to decide when to perform rejuvenation based on the current aging state.
+Specifically, ADARTA includes a load monitor that collects the following workload indicators (WI) periodically within time T:

 - Percentage of foreground processes over all processes; - Percentage of visible processes over all processes; - Percentage of service processes over all processes; - Percentage of background processes over all processes; - Percentage of CPU usage; - Average PSS of running applications over the RAM size; - Percentage of the sum of PSS of running applications over the RAM size.